staticdev/linux-workstation-playbook/README.rst

 If you need to supply an SSH password (if you don't use SSH keys), make sure to pass the `--ask-pass` parameter to the `ansible-playbook` command.

 Included Applications / Configuration (Default)
 -----------------------------------------------

 Packages (installed with apt):

-  - autoconf
-  - bash-completion
-  - doxygen
-  - gettext
+  - apache2-utils
-  - gifsicle
+  - cmake
   - git
-  - go
-  - gpg
-  - hub
-  - httpie
-  - iperf
-  - libevent
+  - guake
-  - sqlite
+  - htop
-  - mcrypt
+  - locales-all
   - nmap
   - node
-  - nvm
-  - php
-  - ssh-copy-id
-  - cowsay
-  - readline
   - openssl
+  - poedit
+  - vagrant
+  - vim
-  - pv
+  - xclip
   - wget
-  - wrk

 Finally, there are a few other preferences and settings added on for various apps and services.